ChrisTimperley/darjeeling-ardupilot/README.md

   most easily installed to your system's Python libraries via `pip3`.

-To install the Docker images for the bug scenarios:
+To install the Docker images for all of the bug scenarios and to build a portable MAVProxy binary that is required by the Darjeeling test harness:

 ```
-$ make scenarios
+$ make
 ```

 To install `darjeeling-ardupilot` and its dependencies, including a specific